An average is the best way to get an insight of the data as a whole.

 Let’s come one step further.
 Let’s move in data analysis part.

+By using the same formula you can calculate weighted moving average as well.
 Download this data table from here to follow along.